UPCOMING EVENT

 AUCTION

-Creston Fire Department’s 58th Fund-Raising Auction & Country Fair WILL BE held ON April 6 and 7, 2024.
+Creston Fire Department’s 58th Fund-Raising Auction & Country Fair was held ON April 6 and 7, 2024.
 All proceeds will help us toward our goal of building a replacement fire station in Creston.
+Mark your calendar for Creston Fire Department’s 59th Fund-Raising Auction & Country Fair that will be held on April 5 and 6, 2025!!
 We at Creston Fire and the Friends of Creston Fire greatly appreciate your support and everything you do to make this fundraiser possible.
 Follow us here on Creston Fire Department’s website to know about what’s happening with your local, all-volunteer fire department!
 Again, many thanks to everyone in our community for your continued support and attendance at our fundraising events each year!

 VOLUNTEER